Subsystem codes with high thresholds by gauge fixing and reduced qubit overhead: Conclusion

 Schedule-induced gauge fixing can be applied \textit{in software}, with no changes to the underlying hardware interactions necessary.
 This allows both the code and the decoder to be tailored to the noise model even if it cannot be fully characterised prior to device fabrication.
 Furthermore, the decoding method only changes the structure of the matching graph, with no additional overhead in runtime, and other decoders such as Union-Find~\cite{delfosse2017almost,huang2020fault}, which has almost-linear runtime, can be directly substituted for MWPM in our procedure.

-Although we did not do so here, the same techniques can also be directly applied to a broad class of subsystem codes beyond the subsystem surface code, including the Bacon-Shor code~\cite{bacon2006operator}, the heavy hexagon code~\cite{chamberland2020topological}, and some compass codes~\cite{li20192d}.
+The same techniques can also be directly applied to a broad class of subsystem codes beyond the subsystem surface code, including the Bacon-Shor code~\cite{bacon2006operator}, the heavy hexagon code~\cite{chamberland2020topological}, and some compass codes~\cite{li20192d}, and future work could investigate the performance improvements achievable using schedule-induced gauge fixing with these codes.
 It would also be interesting to generalise the decoding method to other subsystem codes where syndrome defects do not come in pairs, such as the gauge colour code~\cite{bombin2015gauge}, amongst others~\cite{bombin2010topological,suchara2011constructions}.

 A drawback of subsystem codes is that they typically have a smaller encoding rate $k/n$ compared to their subspace counterparts.
 To address this issue, we generalise the subsystem surface code to surfaces with negative curvature, constructing families of quantum LDPC subsystem codes with a finite encoding rate and only three-qubit check operators.
-We call these codes subsystem hyperbolic and subsystem semi-hyperbolic codes, and construct fully parallelised parity check measurement circuits which require only four time steps to implement.
+We call these codes subsystem hyperbolic and subsystem semi-hyperbolic codes, and show how the symmetry group of the tessellation can be used to construct check operator measurement circuits which require only four time steps to implement.
 Thanks to the weight-three check operators, these measurement circuits allow us to correct up to the full code distance fault-tolerantly.

 By simulating the performance of subsystem semi-hyperbolic codes under circuit-level depolarising noise, we find that they can require $4.3\times$ fewer physical qubits than the rotated surface code and $5.1\times$ fewer physical qubits than the subsystem toric code to achieve the same physical error rate at around $0.15\%$ to $0.2\%$.
 To the best of our knowledge, they therefore outperform all known quantum error correcting codes in terms of qubit overhead in this practical regime of circuit-level depolarising noise.
 Furthermore, these subsystem semi-hyperbolic codes belong to a family of codes that achieve distance scaling as $\sqrt{n}$, and that we expect to maintain a reduced qubit overhead relative to the surface code even at higher distances.
 These codes are \textit{locally} Euclidean, which is encouraging for the prospect of physical implementations in modular architectures~\cite{nickerson2014freely,kalb2017entanglement,kollar2019hyperbolic}.